History Coins

 Ancient Egyptian Alabaster Jar, New Kingdom 1550-1069BC

 This beautiful jar has a tactile globular body showing swirls of colour in the matrix, it has a narrow neck and flat curving rim.
-The grade is Very Fine with a few very small natural flaws to the stone but no accidental or enviromental damage.
+The grade is Very Fine with a few very small natural flaws to the stone but no accidental or environmental damage.
 There are remnants of encrustations to the internal space.

 Size: 110mm x 10mm; Weight: 460g